oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 23. Now you can edit the target column names.
 The initial list is populated by the columns in all the tables in the data flow.

-    Remove the columns ending with \_ID.
+    Remove the columns ending with **_ID**.
 They don't help in any meaningful analysis.
 The attributes are always denormalized by the joins.
-Click on the checkbox and then click on the delete icon on top right.
+Click on the checkbox and then click on the delete icon in the top right corner.

     Click **Next**

 ![Screenshot of entity column edit](images/image43_target_edit.png)

 24. Review the columns.
 You can go back to make any changes.
-If you accidently removed a column and want it back then you can add it manually if you know the name and data type, or you can cancel it and redo the process again.
+If you accidentally removed a column and want it back then you can add it manually if you know the name and data type, or you can cancel it and redo the process again.